 - Dissect the outer leaves of the shoot tip.

-- After the dissection of outer leaves, the apex region will get exposed which is separated by the help of a scalpel.
+- After the dissection of outer leaves, the apex region will be exposed and separated using a sharp scalpel.

 - Transfer the apex or apical meristem to the MS (Murashige and Skoog’s) nutrient medium.

-- Incubate the culture under 16 hours light at 25֯ C.
+- Incubate the culture under the light at 25 degrees C for 16 hours.

-- Then, transfer the plants to the pots containing compost and kept under greenhouse condition for hardening.
+- Then, transfer the plants to the pots filled compost and keep it under greenhouse condition for hardening.

-By the Meristem culture, virus-free plants can grow.
-The meristem from a plant which produces heterozygous seeds can store in the in-vitro conditions.
+- By the Meristem culture, virus-free plants can be produced.
+The plant meristem that produces heterozygous seeds can be stored in the in-vitro conditions.

-Meristem culture also helps in the plant breeding technique where hybrid breeds of the plants can grow.
+- It also helps in the plant breeding technique, in which the hybrid breeds of the plants can be grown.
 The quarantine authority for the international exchange easily accepts the plants obtained by the meristem culture.

 - Apical shoot culture also helps in the production of virus-free plants.

-- The germplasm or the seeds can conserve in-vitro or by cryopreservation method.
+- The germplasm or the seeds can be conserved in-vitro or by the cryopreservation method.

-- Meristem contains high auxin concentration which promotes plant growth.
+- Meristem contains high auxin concentration that promotes plant growth.

 - Isolation of meristem is quite difficult.